jhellerstein/cs286-sp24/index.md

 **Enrollment:** This course is designed for CS PhD students.
 CS grad students have priority for enrollment.
 If space permits, other qualified students may be allowed in.
 Prerequisites include:
   * One of {CS262A, CS294-248}
   * CS186 or equivalent

 All students will be admitted off the waitlist.
-Interested students should **fill out [the enrollment form](https://forms.gle/Dz9WTAWw7yeTXyD6A),** regardless of prerequistes completed.
+Interested students should **fill out [the enrollment form](https://forms.gle/Dz9WTAWw7yeTXyD6A),** regardless of prerequisites completed.
 {: .announcement}

 * **When**: *Tuesday/Thursday 2:00-3:30 PM*